 Outside the pericardium, myocarditis and endocarditis are uncommon manifestations of lupus.
 The majority of myocarditis is of viral origin (even in patients with lupus), but lupus myocarditis justifies a short test of high doses of corticosteroids.

-Myocardial dysfunction and microvascular angina are much more common than previously thought and are treated with beta-blockers and nitrates.
+Myocardial dysfunction and microvascular angina are more common than previously thought and treated with beta-blockers and nitrates.
 Coronary arteritis is very rare and responds to short cycles of high doses of corticosteroids.

 Patients with serositis may occasionally have severe abdominal pain and peritonism.
-Sometimes, abdominal pain is severe and indistinguishable from appendicitis, acute cholecystitis or cholangitis, especially in patients with jaundice , which leads to unnecessary intra-abdominal surgery.
+Sometimes, abdominal pain is severe and indistinguishable from appendicitis, acute cholecystitis, or cholangitis, especially in jaundice patients, leading to unnecessary intra-abdominal surgery.

 These complications appear in variable proportions and can overlap.

-Weil’s disease was first described by a German doctor, Professor Adolf Weil, in 1886 in four patients with a febrile illness along with severe nervous symptoms, hepatosplenomegaly, jaundice and signs of kidney disease that recovered quickly.
+Weil’s disease was first described by a German doctor, Professor Adolf Weil, in 1886 in four patients with a febrile illness and severe nervous symptoms, hepatosplenomegaly, jaundice, and signs of kidney disease that recovered quickly.

-At present, the term “Weil syndrome” generally refers to the extremely severe form of leptospirosis, characterized by the combination of jaundice, renal dysfunction and hemorrhagic diathesis, especially pulmonary hemorrhage .
+The term “Weil syndrome” generally refers to the highly severe form of leptospirosis, characterized by jaundice, renal dysfunction, and hemorrhagic diathesis, especially pulmonary hemorrhage.

-This syndrome occurs in less than 10% of patients and has a mortality rate of 5-40%.
-The overall mortality of patients hospitalized with leptospirosis varies between countries and reports in the series, and usually does not exceed 10%.
+This syndrome occurs in less than 10% of patients and has a 5-40% mortality rate.
+The overall mortality of patients hospitalized with leptospirosis varies between countries and reports in the series and usually, does not exceed 10%.